 If a grip says something like “the dolly’s ready for you, sweetie” I’ll just innocently reply “thanks, sweetie!” and if that strikes them as strange then we’ve reached an understanding.
 No harm done and usually those are just old school guys getting used to the whole “girls carrying cameras” thing.
 Mutual respect is generally reached very quickly.

 The concept of a wage gap hasn’t really affected me, as far as I can tell.
+Since I negotiate for myself I have ownership over the process.
 There’s decent transparency around rates; everyone’s open to discussing what they’re making.
 Depending on the job it can be a good idea to check in with grip and electric to make sure you’re on the same scale.
-I make the same as my male peers, and since I negotiate for myself I have ownership over the process.

 What first cart and follow focus should I buy?